prof-tejera/homework-2-keamarg/README.md

 Edit this file (README.md) and complete the following:

 - URL to live application: https://keamarg.github.io/e39/my-first-app/build/
 - How did you deploy it?
-Using Github Pages
+Using Github Pages.
 - What code editor are you using?
-VS Code
+VS Code.

 That is all!